stormpath/stormpath-cli/README.md

     ]

-Note how the cli tool supports using plural and singular forms (ie. `applications` and `application` yield the same result).
+Note how the cli tool supports using plural and singular forms (ie. `applications` and `application` do the same thing).

 #### Creating an Application